 After crossing a few doors, I reached close to the sanctum.
 Here you can pay a nominal 5 Rs and be in a special queue or go around and join the normal queue.
 The queues are not really different, one queues up to the right of the deity and the other to the left.
 Both the times I visited, there was not much difference in the lengths of the queue.
 Having said that, there may be a difference during the festival days or on Mondays.

 Read More – Brihadeeswara Temple in Thanjavur

 The conical-shaped temple lingam is big and behind it is an image of Shiva with Parvati & Karthik as Somaskanda.
-First time I went, I said my prayers and came out to see the temple in as much detail as possible.
-The second time I visited in the evening and attended the elaborate aarti and it was one of the best moments I had in Kanchipuram.
+The first time I went, I said my prayers and came out to see the temple in as much detail as possible.
+And the second time I visited in the evening and attended the elaborate aarti and it was one of the best moments I had in Kanchipuram.

 Pillared corridors around Ekambarnathar Temple

 I came out of the sanctum to go around the temple and I walked through the huge corridors.
 The pillars on high platforms on both sides looked like brackets framing me and the other devotees.

 Some of the pillars were punctuated with Palkis or palanquins that are used by the temple when the deities are taken out for a round of the temple premises.
 These added color to the otherwise grey interiors, although the floor and the ceilings are painted.
 One such palanquin is in the form of Sheshnag.

 On the left-hand side of the outer periphery of these corridors are the 1008 Shivalingas.
 One of these Shivalingas is made of 1008 smaller Shivalingas that look like they are pasted on the big one.
 There are murtis of the 63 Nayanmars or Tamil Shaivite poets dressed in white vestis.